iridis-rs/iridis/README.md

 # Features

-- Async tokio runtime everywhere so you can easily use your async code.
+- Async tokio runtime everywhere so you can easily use your async code to determine the layout of your application.
--
+- Message passing between nodes with tokio channels.
+- Message passing without copy thanks to the Apache `arrow` format.

 # How it works